dorianps/docker/antsr/README.md

 ---

-### How to check which ANTsR commit is installed in the container:
+### How do I check which ANTsR version is installed in the container?
 The following command will print the commits installed for ANTsR, ANTsRCore, ITKR:
 ```
 docker run -u 0 --rm dorianps/antsr:latest Rscript /home/rstudio/.Rprofile